Parents Information (especially useful for new Parents)

-Parking is only allowed in the designated bays - please respect this for the safety of all but especially the children.
+Parking is only allowed in the designated bays - please respect this for the safety of all, but especially the children.
 Do not park on the double lines or zebra crossings.
 Doing this can endanger all.

-The gate will be opened at 3:15pm and you will come on the playground to collect your child from outside their classroom.
-Siblings should not be allowed to play on the play equipment or trim trails, and no scooters should be brought onto the playground.
+Trim Trails, Play and Gym Equipment: Children are not allowed to play on the trim trails, play equipment or gym equipment, and no scooters should be brought onto the playground.

 Drop Off Scheme & Volunteers: The PTA run a drop off scheme every morning with a rota of volunteers.
 This enables parents to safely drop off their children to go into school and eases congestion and parking around the school and surrounding roads.
 Drop off can be used by anyone in the school as long as your child is able to get out of the car safely by themselves and is confident to go into school on their own.
 There are some general rules of etiquette: